 Sadly to report, Battlefield Earth: A Saga of the Year 3000 is a terrible film – and for reasons that have absolutely nothing to do with Scientology.
 To accuse it of being propaganda is to ennoble something too moronic to even know how terrible it is being.
 It is almost as though someone involved in the production had decided to take the Scientologists for a ride and deliberately make the worst film possible with the intention of making them a laughing stock.
 The film opens promisingly with some good images of ruined cities and the primitive humans trying to explain what they see – statues seen as being people that were frozen as punishment by the gods, rusted cars as fabulous chariots that the ancients rode in – and some worthwhile shootout scenes with shadowy, unseen pursuers, followed by a journey through vast, alien cityscapes.

 However, the film crashes the moment that John Travolta enters the scene.
 The film’s bad luck is to start with some of its worst written scenes in the Psychlo bar.
 The Psychlos are like Klingons with platform heels and dreadlocks but in conception are no more imaginative than simply being interstellar mobsters with green eyes.
-Travolta plays the part to excess in eye-rolling sotto voce – the effect unintentionally comes out like he is playing something between a caricatured gay man and a Mafioso.
+Travolta plays the part in eye-rolling high pitch voice – the effect unintentionally comes out like he is playing something between a caricatured gay man and a Mafioso.
 It is a nosedive that Battlefield Earth never recovers from.

 If anything, the film suffers from too much faithfulness to L. Ron Hubbard’s thousand page plus book, as though people did not want to leave any precious word untouched – and as a result the film hails in at a long two hours and soon degenerates into a tiresome murk of subplots over Psychlo infighting and betrayals.
 The film also quickly heads down the road that all bad science-fiction films with exaggerated pretensions suffer from – ardent flag-waving American patriotism.
 The first work that the newly re-educated Jonnie picks up happens to be the Declaration of Independence and there are horrid lectures about fighting for freedom and rights.
 These in themselves may not have been too bad had they not been uttered by hero Barry Pepper whose bland handsomeness fails completely to inflate the role of Jonnie to the necessary heroic stature, indeed barely even makes a distinction on the film.